0x00019913/meshy/README.md

 # General use

 The user can upload a mesh.
 At any given time, the tool can contain one mesh (the mesh can be comprised of multiple islands, but the geometry must all come from one file).
-The user can perform standard transformations (translations, rotations, scaling, floor, center) with respect to the axes, use any of `meshy`'s calculation, measurement, and repair tools, export the mesh, and change some viewport settings.
+The user can perform standard transformations (translations, rotations, scaling, floor, center, mirror) with respect to the axes, use any of `meshy`'s calculation, measurement, and repair tools, export the mesh, and change some viewport settings.
 The user can delete the mesh and then upload another.

 # Interface and controls

-The main viewport uses mouse controls:
+The main viewport uses mouse and keyboard controls:

 * left-click and drag to rotate the camera
 * scroll wheel to zoom
 * middle mouse button to pan
+* `F` to center the camera on the mesh
+* `C` turns on the center-of-mass indicator
+* `ctrl+z` to undo
+* `ctrl+y` or `ctrl+shift+z` to redo

 The information box on the top left indicates computed quantities.
 Note that surface area, volume, and center of mass are left uncalculated to save computing power until the user manually presses the button to calculate them.